Aliases for KIR2DS5 Gene

 KIR2DS5 (Killer Cell Immunoglobulin Like Receptor, Two Ig Domains And Short Cytoplasmic Tail 5) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Allograft rejection.
+Diseases associated with KIR2DS5 include Hemophagocytic Lymphohistiocytosis.
+Among its related pathways are Allograft rejection and Immune response Role of DAP12 receptors in NK cells.
 GO annotations related to this gene include HLA-C specific inhibitory MHC class I receptor activity.

 UniProtKB/Swiss-Prot for KIR2DS5 Gene